w3c/vc-di-ecdsa-test-suite/testVectorGuide.md

 ```

 ### Configuring Test Data Generation
-To generate test data used in the test suite, testers may specify
+To generate interop test data used in the test suite, testers may specify
 the holder name using an the environment variable `SD_HOLDER_NAME` or the setting
-`holderName` in the `ecdsa-sd-2023` section of ./config/runner.json`
+`holderName` in the `ecdsa-sd-2023` section of ./config/runner.json`  can be used
-can be used to specify the VC holder name for generating disclosed test credentials for ECDSA-SD tests.
+to specify the VC holder name for generating disclosed test credentials for ECDSA-SD tests.
 If `$SD_HOLDER_NAME` or `holderName` is not specified, `Digital Bazaar` will be used.

 ```